vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 What happens here is that the mechanize agent got the podcast page and its cookies.

+# Page

 We now have a page that is ready for extraction.
 Before we do so, I recommend that we take a look under the hood using the `inspect` method.

 ``` ruby